-Traditional 3-piece tapware often features an internal rubber seal, or washer.
+Traditional 3-piece tapware often features an internal rubber seal, or tap washer.
 Over time, this washer would perish and cause leakages.
-Instead of a washer, most modern tapware are constructed with a highly durable ceramic cartridge.
+Instead of a rubber washer, most modern tapware is constructed with a highly durable ceramic cartridge.

-A ceramic cartridge consists of a pair of discs which sit atop one another.
+A ceramic cartridge consists of a pair of discs that sit atop one another.
 The bottom disc remains fixed while the upper disc rotates when the handle is operated.
-When the handle is turned on, the upper disc moves, permitting water to flow through the mixer.
+When the handle is turned on, the upper disc moves, permitting either cold or hot water to flow through the mixer.
 When the handle is returned to its ‘off’ position, the ceramic disc blocks the water flow.

 Whilst ceramic discs are far more advanced and durable than washers, they can still be prone to cracks and scratches which can cause leakages.

 In order to fix your leaking mixer tap, you will need:

 - Replacement cartridge (if you are unsure as to what cartridge you need, consult your tap manufacturer)

 - Adjustable spanner